-CLAIMS consists of no key components servers or databases.
+CLAIMS Assessing consists of no key components servers or databases.
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by CLAIMS and the reasons for the collection of the PII are in the table below.
+The type of PII collected by and the reasons for the collection of the PII are in the table below.

-Based on the CLAIMS PTA (section 3.9), there are no internal database connections.
+Based on the CLAIMS Assessing PTA (section 3.9), there are no internal database connections.

-Note: Due to the PIA being a public facing document, please do not include the server names in the table.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.
+The first table of 3.9 in the PTA should be used to answer this question.